Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Experimental Setup

 \subsection{Proprietary Dataset}

-The real-world dataset contains information on companies in Belgium and concerns the relationships between companies and administrators who work for one or multiple companies.
-The dataset contains attributes on companies, e.g., the legal form of the company, the geographical district, the number of workers, and attributes of administrators, e.g., age category and gender.
+The real-world dataset contains information on companies in Belgium and concerns the relationships between two node types, companies and administrators, each having distinct node features~\citep{f_lix_vandervorst_bruno_deprez_tim_verdonck_wouter_verbeke_2026}.
+Under the Belgian Code of Companies and Associations, companies are legally required to register their directors and other statutory officers within their governance structure.
+These individuals may simultaneously hold mandates across one or multiple legal entities.
+Such overlaps in mandates reveal additional connections within corporate networks, that may be relevant for highlighting fraud.

-The observations contain a fraud label if they have committed fraud on any of their policies.
-This includes a wide range of possible cases.
-A fraud case could be data misrepresentation in underwriting fraud or the reporting of fake claims or any other kind.

-Unlike in the simulation setup of Section~\ref{subsec:simulation} where the graphs used for training, validation and testing are independent, this only consider a single graph.
-To ensure the experimental setup resembles a realistic situation, we distinguish between two time periods:
+Both administrators and companies can be associated with underwriting fraud.
+Underwriting fraud can be defined as a category of insurance fraud occurring at the pre-contractual or renewal stages of the insurance lifecycle, encompassing intentional misrepresentation, omission, or fabrication of material information by the policyholder or applicant to obtain coverage under false pretences or to secure more favourable premium conditions.
+This form of fraud includes, but is not limited to, the concealment or distortion of risk-relevant information during the application process (application fraud), the manipulation of disclosed data to reduce premium levels (premium fraud), the non-disclosure of concurrent insurance contracts covering the same property and casualty risk, and the procurement of insurance coverage for non-existent or fictitious risks~\citep{viaeneUnderwriting}.

-\begin{itemize} \item Information available at time $t_0$, i.e., a graph of companies and administrators captured at that point in time and the fraud labels collected historically up to that point in time. \item Information available at time $t_1$, i.e., an updated graph of companies and administrators (which can have newly added or deleted elements compared to $t_0$) and the fraud labels discovered between $t_0$ and $t_1$. \end{itemize}
+Since most of the nodes and edges are shared across the graphs over time, we distinguish between two time periods, to ensure the experimental setup resembles a realistic situation: \begin{itemize} \item Information available at time $t_0$, i.e., a graph of companies and administrators captured at that point in time and the fraud labels collected historically up to that point in time. \item Information available at time $t_1$, i.e., an updated graph of companies and administrators (which can have newly added or deleted elements compared to $t_0$) and the fraud labels discovered between $t_0$ and $t_1$. \end{itemize}